 Can you soak a cast iron pan?

-There may be hard-to-remove chunks of food left in your pan.
-You might typically soak dirtier dishes in soap and water, but knowing how to clean a cast iron skillet means you know never to let it soak.
+No. Knowing how to clean a cast iron skillet means you know never to let it soak, not even if there are hard-to-remove chunks of food left in your pan.
 Doing so will create rust that is hard to remove and damaging to the cast iron surface.

 Can you use soap on cast iron?